-Section 132 of the Police Services Act provides that property which comes into the possession of a Police Service as a result of being stolen or abandoned or that which has been seized by a police officer and no court order exists regarding its disposition may be sold at the discretion of the Chief of Police.
+Section 132 of the Police Services Act provides that property which comes into the possession of a Police Service as a result of being stolen or abandoned or has been seized by a police officer and no court order exists regarding its disposition may be sold at the discretion of the Chief of Police.

 In addition, section 132 sets out the right of a Police Services Board to retain the use of the proceeds of such sale, as well as money that comes into the possession of a Police Service in accordance with section 133 of the Act, for any purpose that it considers in the public interest.
-This policy sets out the circumstances under which such funds will be maintained, expended and recorded
+This policy sets out the circumstances under which such funds will be maintained, expended and recorded.

-The Board shall direct the use of auction funds according to the Vision and Mission Statement in the current Business Plan.
+a) The Board shall direct the use of auction funds according to the Vision and Mission Statement in the current Business Plan.
 Possible uses include:

-- Community Policing Consultations, problem solving initiatives and promotion;
+i) Community Policing Consultations, problem solving initiatives and promotion;

-- Awards and recognition programs, Board awards
+ii) Awards and recognition programs

-- Conferences, special Board Functions
+iii) Conferences, special Board and volunteer functions

-- Rewards for major crimes; and
+iv) Rewards for major crimes; and

 Grants are not made:

-- To support ongoing operating funds
+- To support ongoing police operating funds

 - To establish endowment funds

-- To relieve operating or capital deficits
+- To relieve normal capital costs

 Rules for Dealing with Requests

-- Expenditures approved by the Board in any calendar year shall not normally exceed the revenue received in the immediately preceding year.
+a) Expenditures approved by the Board in any calendar year shall not normally exceed the revenue received in the immediately preceding year.

-- The Board may identify specific additional criteria in any year or decide not to consider any external grants in a given year.
+b) The Board may identify specific additional criteria in any year or decide not to consider any external grants in a given year.

-- Financial assistance to any one organization may be approved on a decreasing basis annually, which will not exceed three (3) years of grants.
+c) Financial assistance to any one organization may be approved on a decreasing basis annually, which will not exceed three (3) years of grants.

-- Project mandate.
+i) Project mandate.

-- Specific amount of the request.
+ii) Specific amount of the request.

-- A detailed financial breakdown of how the funds will be used.
+iii) A detailed financial breakdown of how the funds will be used.

-- Total budget of the project, event or item.
+iv) Total budget of the project, event or item.

-- What other agencies have been asked to donate or sponsor the event?
+v) What other agencies have been asked to donate or sponsor the event?

-- Timeline of the event, when the funds are needed and the expected completion date.
+vi) Timeline of the event, when the funds are needed and the expected completion date.

-- One or more letters of endorsement
+viii) One or more letters of endorsement

-- Applications for use of auction funds will be received by the Board in closed session.
+ix) Applications for use of auction funds will be received by the Board in closed session.
 The Board may request a presentation to gather additional information.
 All groups requesting funds will receive a written response.

-- Groups receiving grants must submit a full report to the Board’s Executive Assistant showing the Board how the grant money was used.
+d) Groups receiving grants must submit a full report to the Board’s Executive Assistant showing the Board how the grant money was used.
 This report should include a financial statement and be submitted within ninety (90) days following the conclusion of their project.